edlectrico/weblogs_generator/README.md

 # weblogs_generator
-A weblog generator Python script.
+A simple weblog generator Python script.

+To cancel the script just Ctrl + C and check out the generated access log file in your filesystem.